-I’m an Engineering professor at Harvard University researching cardboard boxes, specifically the theory of cardboard boxes.
+I’m an Engineering professor at Harvard College researching cardboard boxes, specifically the theory of cardboard boxes.
 Too often, box theory is ignored in favor of applied knowledge.
 But what’s wrong with thinking about boxes in the conceptual sense?
 It is in these ideas that we can find true art.

 Applied-knowledge scholars claim that they “understand boxes,” but they’re just proficient at opening and closing.
 They nod confidently when asked about the theoretical, assuming that this refers to “why are round pizzas delivered inside square boxes?”, but that’s a shallow question that leads to some practical explanation involving money, efficiency, commercialization, capitalism, and the desecration of Italian cuisine.
 Who fucking cares?

 Some people have asked me, “Hey Dave.
 How’d you become so curious about the theory of boxes, and what lies at stake?”
 I love this question.
 It indicates their potential interest in my passion.